RussDev7/CSharp-BorderlessTabControl/README.md

            var tabs = new BorderlessTabControl
            {
-               Dock = DockStyle.Fill,       // or wherever you like
+               Dock = DockStyle.Fill, // Or wherever you like.
                Appearance = TabAppearance.FlatButtons
            };